 Major pitfall: You can never ‘win’ Tetris.
 Unlike most video games, Tetris does not deliver a clearly articulated reward.
 Tetris increases dopamine in the brain, which spurs reward-seeking behavior, but never allows relief: you never seize the reward.
 As stated above, the basic mechanism of Tetris is ‘unfinished action.’
 A human can never finish Tetris, never complete the challenge, never get the reward – therefore you keep seeking.

-Key point: There is no way to feel ‘rewarded’ by Tetris, so realize this and be satisfied with a few rounds of the game, then immerse yourself in your work of the world.
+Key point: There is no way to feel ‘rewarded’ by Tetris, so realize this and be satisfied with a few rounds during a coffee break, then immerse yourself in your work of the world.

 Can a computer play Tetris forever?
 Mathematicians found Tetrimino sequences which will terminate a game, no matter how well-placed the blocks.
 To overcome this, the official Tetris Guideline was updated in 2001 with new features (3 piece-preview, and hold).
 But an insurmountable barrier remains: as the blocks accelerate; the only limit to their speed is infinity; eventually the computer cannot spin the blocks fast enough and tops out.